 One of the quickest ways to get ignored by prospects is to tell stories they don’t care about.
 And while most of us don’t set out to do so, it’s easy to take the wrong tone, choose the wrong medium or even to focus on the wrong things when we’re talking to our target audience.

 In our experience, schools do best when they allow pupils to step up and give honest accounts of their experience choosing a school.
-Have them talk about how the school supported them in this process, how the school welcomed them, what they were afraid of (and how the school helped them through this)… all of this and more.
+Have them talk about how the school supported them in this process, how the school welcomed them, what they were afraid of and how the school helped them through this.

 If you can, choose students that are only a year ahead of your prospects, as their stories will be fresher & more authentic.